 The authors would like to thank Victor Lortz, Jose Puthenkulam, Bernrad Aboba, Jari Arkko, Parviz Yegani, Serge Manning, Kuntal Chowdury, Pasi Eronen, Blair Bullock and Eugene Chang for their feedback to an initial version of this draft.
 We would like to thank Jari Arkko for his text contributions.
 Lionel Morand provided detailed feedback on numerous issues.
 His comments helped to improve the quality of this document.
 Jouni Korhonen and John Loughney helped us with the Diameter RADIUS interoperability.
-Finally, Andreas Pashalidis reviewed the final document and provided a number of comments.
+Andreas Pashalidis reviewed the final document and provided a number of comments.
+Bernard Aboba, Alan DeKok, Lionel Morand, Jouni Korhonen, David Nelson and Emile van Bergen provided guidance on the Requested-Info attribute and participated in the capability exchange discussions.

 This document is based on the discussions within the IETF GEOPRIV working group.
-Therefore, the authors thank Henning Schulzrinne, James Polk, John Morris, Allison Mankin, Randall Gellens, Andrew Newton, Ted Hardie, Jon Peterson for their time to discuss a number of issues with us.
-We think Stephen Hayes for aligning this work with 3GPP activities.
+Therefore, the authors thank Henning Schulzrinne, James Polk, John Morris, Allison Mankin, Randall Gellens, Andrew

+Newton, Ted Hardie, Jon Peterson for their time to discuss a number of issues with us.
+We thank Stephen Hayes for aligning this work with 3GPP activities.